Cultivate from what is around you

 Lowry Hills Provisions, Minneapolis, MN - ham & salami

-Alemar Cheese, Minneapolis, MN - cheese
+Eichtens Cheese, Center City, MN - cheese

 Northerly Flora, Minneapolis, MN - flowers